giantswarm/fmt/go/general_style_guide.md

 CVE-2020-15114 until=2020-10-01
 ```

-You can run `nancy` locally by building downloading the binary and running `go list -json -m all | nancy -quiet` from the root of your project.
+You can run `nancy` locally by building or downloading the binary and running `go list -json -m all | nancy -quiet` from the root of your project.

 ## Tooling